 1. Talk about your career

-The self-evaluation should not be focused solely on your job.
+The self-assessment should not be focused solely on your job.
 It should also be focused on your long-term career plan.
 It’s an opportunity for you to reflect on how you’re doing in your career, not just your job.

-From an employee perspective, if there is no a career plan or it’s not consistently followed, then use the self-evaluation as an opportunity to sit down with your manager and discuss what’s really important in your career.
+From an employee perspective, if there is no a career plan or it’s not consistently followed, then use the self-assessment as an opportunity to sit down with your manager and discuss what’s really important in your career.
 Which additional skills do you want to build?
 Then you need to map out a plan together and make sure you’re in agreement.

 2. Keep an open dialogue